Celia-zwx/vtk-implementation/test/README.md

 2. fix the object to an absolute position of a window
 3. extrude the 2D polygons along a vector(double T cells工字梁结构) --- done, a line --- done
 4. Enable the backface culling for a property --in /BackfaceCulling
-5. Test code for animation -- in /Animation
+5. Animation -- Test code for animation
+6. Delete_point_vtkCleanPolyData -- delete unnecessary points after deleting cells with vtkCleanPolyData filter